PierreT12/FusionCalacuatorCpp/README.md

 Loads in images properly for each persona
 Can open Fusion Page
 Backwards Fusion
+Forward Fusions
 Special Fusion
 Settings Page
+Search Function

 # Features that need to be reimplemented
-Actually displaying Fusions to the UI
-Search Function
+All the old content has offically been reimplmented!!

 # Needs New Logic entirely

-Forward Fusion
 About Page
 Treasure Demons
 I might not do this, from what I understand, the results can be pretty random.
 If I have the time I'll give it a shot.